Joy-less/Embers/Source/Embers/Documentation.md

 object.methods
 	Returns an array containing a symbol for the name of each method in a given object.

-object.is_a?(module)
+object.is_a?(class)
-	Returns true if the object is an instance of the module.
+	Returns true if the object is an instance of the class or a class that inherits from it.

-object.instance_of?(module)
+object.instance_of?(class)
-	Returns true if the object is an instance of the module or a module that inherits from it.
+	Returns true if the object is an instance of the class.

 object.in?(array)
 	Returns true if the array contains the item.